marcj/TypeRunner/README.md

 Because I know C++ much better than Rust.
 The market of good C++ developers is much bigger.
 TypeScript code also maps surprisingly well to C++, so porting the scanner, parser, and AST structure is actually rather easy, which allows back-porting features from TypeScript tsc to TypeRunner much easier.
 I also find Rust ugly.

+Rust doesn't work well with multiple mutable references to the same object, so big part of code would be `unsafe`, meaning that Rust features would not be used well. (insert link to swc dev's post where they say that rust won't work)

 ### Why not port TypeScript?